intel/meta-de10-nano/README.md

 ```
 sed -i '/meta-altera/a \ \ \$\{TOPDIR\}\/layers\/meta-de10-nano \\' .repo/manifests/conf/bblayers.conf
 ```

-### Step 3: Fetch the repositories provided in the manifest
+### Step 3: Fetch the Repositories from the Manifest
 ```
 repo sync
 ```

-### Step 4: Build
+### Step 4: Build the Image
-This will take a few hours.
+Estimated to complete: 2–3 hours.
 ```
 MACHINE=de10-nano . ./setup-environment
 bitbake de10-nano-image
 ```

-## What next?
+## After Building the Image
-The result of this lengthy build is an SDCard image that can be burned to allow the Terasic DE10-Nano Kit to boot Linux\*.
+The result of this lengthy build is an image that can be written to an SD card which will enable the Terasic DE10-Nano board to boot Linux\*.
 The image provides access via serial port, a graphical interface, USB, and Ethernet.
-As part of the build, the recipes populate an FPGA image as well as the associated devicetrees.
+As part of the build, the recipes populate an FPGA image as well as the associated device trees.

 The build output is located in deploy/glibc/images/de10-nano/